austinjhunt/jerrywestonmize/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
 Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.23.1.x of the free version correspond to changes made in 2.23.1.x of the paid version.

+= 1.23.12 - 08/Nov/2023 =

+* FIX: Issue that prevented some database restores from completing due to a change in wpdb in WordPress 6.4
+* TWEAK: Replace Javascript onchange event with oninput event to detect changes made for HTML <input> tags on the settings page, also to add <textarea> to the event handler so that unsaved changes can be detected

 = 1.23.11 - 03/Nov/2023 =